fvaleri/strimzi-debugging/sessions/006/README.md

 ```

 Restart all failed pods so that they can sync up with the leader.
+Trying to describe the topic created at first step to make sure data is not lost.

 ```sh
 $ kubectl delete po $CLUSTER_NAME-zookeeper-0 --force && kubectl delete po $CLUSTER_NAME-zookeeper-1 --force